novix-sa/Pyplan/docs/User Guide/Node Execution.md

 # Executing Nodes
-A node is run and Getting results
+Double clicking on a node, it is executed andGetting results

 ### Console Output
 <kbd>CTRL + Enter</kbd>